pierre-rouleau/usrhome/readme.rst

       hold your persistent and private configuration.
 At first the file will be a copy of a the `usrhome/setup/template/setfor-zsh-config.zsh`_ with extra information appended.
-    - Finally Create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
+    - Finally create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
 Before proceeding it will create backup of files that are already present.